Outsourcing HR- Right for you?

 - Partnering with a PEO means you don’t have to spend time working on the things that aren’t your core competencies such as benefits, workers’ comp, and compliance.

-- PEOs can provide employment liability insurance in case a company gets sued by an employee for discrimination, or wrongful termination.
+- PEOs can provide employment practices liability insurance in case a company gets sued by an employee for discrimination, or wrongful termination.
 PEOs can also assume civil defense duties and court filings on your behalf.

 - Most PEOs provide companies with online platforms accessible via a Web browser, allowing for electronic staff onboarding, timekeeping, and employee and manager self-access.